 4. Leisure centre

-Whether you enjoy playing racquet sports, going for a dip or hitting the gym, it’s helpful to know the opening times of your local leisure centre and the activities available.
+playing racquet sports, going for a dip or hitting the gym, it’s helpful to know the opening times of your local leisure centre and the activities available.
 If you’re looking to become a member, you should check out the different membership options, and compare it with other sports centres in the area.

 Swimming pools tend to have set times for family swimming, ladies only swimming and general swimming, so it’s always best to check before you set off, to save being disappointed.